 The U.S. QSR pizza category is large and fragmented.
-From 2002 to 2012, the U.S. QSR pizza category in which Domino's Pizza competes has grown from \$30.1 billion to \$32.5 billion.
-With sales of \$32.5 billion in the twelve months ended November 2012, it is the third largest category within the \$247.9 billion U.S. QSR sector.
+From 2003 to 2013, the U.S. QSR pizza category in which Domino's Pizza competes has grown from \$30.5 billion to \$32.5 billion.
+With sales of \$32.5 billion in the twelve months ended November 2013, it is the third largest category within the \$254.2 billion U.S. QSR sector.
 The U.S. QSR pizza category is primarily comprised of delivery, dine-in and carry-out.

 We participate primarily in two segments of this industry, the delivery and carry-out segments.
-During the period from 2002 to 2012, the delivery segment declined from \$11.0 billion to \$9.6 billion.
-However, the delivery segment has been relatively flat over the past three years, going from \$9.7 billion in 2010 to \$9.6 billion in 2012.
-Its \$9.6 billion of sales accounted for approximately 30% of total U.S. QSR pizza category sales in the twelve months ended November 2012.
+During the period from 2003 to 2013, the delivery segment declined from \$11.1 billion to \$9.6 billion, including decreasing slightly over the past three years, from \$9.8 billion in 2011 to \$9.6 billion in 2013.
+Its \$9.6 billion of sales accounted for approximately 30% of total U.S. QSR pizza category sales in the twelve months ended November 2013.
 We and our top two competitors account for approximately 53% of U.S. pizza delivery, based on reported consumer spending, with the remaining 47% attributable to regional chains and individual establishments.
-From 2002 to 2012, the carry-out segment grew from \$11.6 billion to \$14.6 billion.
-Additionally, in the past three years the carry-out segment grew from \$14.1 billion in 2010 to \$14.6 billion for the twelve months ended 2012.
-We are the market share leader in the delivery segment and the second largest in carry-out, a segment we have been focused on growing given our strong brand, convenient store locations and quality, affordable menu offerings.
+From 2003 to 2013, the carry-out segment grew from \$12.1 billion to \$14.6 billion.
+Additionally, in the past three years the carry-out segment grew from \$14.3 billion in 2011 to \$14.6 billion in 2013.
+We are the market share leader in the delivery segment and the second largest in the carry-out segment, where we have been focused on growing our market share given our strong brand, convenient store locations and quality, affordable menu offerings.

-In contrast to the United States, international pizza delivery is relatively underdeveloped, with only Domino's and one other competitor having a significant global presence.
-We believe that demand for international pizza and pizza delivery is large and growing, driven by international consumers' increasing emphasis on convenience, and the proven success of our 29 years of conducting business abroad.
+In contrast to the United States, international pizza delivery is relatively underdeveloped, with only Domino's and two other competitors having a significant global presence.
+We believe that demand for international pizza and pizza delivery is large and growing, driven by international consumers' increasing emphasis on convenience, and the proven success of our 30 years of conducting business abroad.